GraphScope/GART/README.md

 ## License

 GART is released under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Please note that third-party libraries may not have the same license as GraphScope.
+Please note that third-party libraries may not have the same license as GART.

 ## Publications